aviadra/Cloud-profiler/README.md

 Again, in general you don't need to change anything in your iTerm configuration.
 With that said, it is recommended that you create the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and through some errors to the logs.
 In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule.
 For example to create "Red Alert" profile (which i recommend for production servers):
-- Create a new profile by clicking the plus (+) sign.
+- Create a new profile by clicking the plus (+) sign, in the profiles section of the "preferences".
 - Give it the name "Red Alert".
 - Go to the "Colors" tab and click "Color Presets" dropdown menu.
 - Click on "Import".
 It will open up a finder window.
-Go into the "schemes" folder within the fubmodule folder.
+Go into the "schemes" folder within the submodule folder.
 - Choose "Red Alert.itermcolors".
+- Now the "Red Alert" schema is selectable in the dropdown list.